East West Highway–Old Georgetown Road Line

 The East West Highway–Old Georgetown Road Line, designated Route M70, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Silver Spring station of the Red Line of the Washington Metro and Westfield Montgomery Transit Center.
 This route replaced the former Bethesda–Silver Spring Line consisting of routes J1 and J2.
 The M70 follows roughly the same routing as the previous J2 route, except that westbound buses do not serve the bus loop at Medical Center Station and instead stop across the street along Rockville Pike.

 Background

-Routes M70 operates between Silver Spring station and Montgomery Mall connecting passengers along the East-West Highway and Old Georgetown Road corridor.
+Route M70 operates between Silver Spring station and Montgomery Mall connecting passengers along the East-West Highway and Old Georgetown Road corridor.
 The route operates daily with frequencies of every 10 minutes during weekday peak hours, every 12 minutes off-peak and weekend daytime, and frequencies of every 30 minutes at all other times.
 The route operates out of the Montgomery division.